Kairotic/coding-with-knots/quipu.md

 How to approach something of which we only know that it represents something we don't know?
 Even more, where we don't know in what way it is represented?
 From reports we learn that quipus were reformulated in use – they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information.
 Resembling scripture, we still cannot take it as a given that they were read from left to right only.

-The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the multi-faceted paths of actions that resulted in paleolithic stone tools, paths which sometimes can be read out of the left-overs [Peter Bleed.
+The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the ramified paths of actions that were performed in the production of paleolithic stone tools, paths which sometimes can be read out of the artefacts and the left-overs and traces of this process [Peter Bleed.
 Trees or Chains, Links or Branches: Conceptual Alternatives for Consideration of Stone Tool Production and Other Sequential Activities, Journal of Archaeological Method and Theory 8 (2001), no. 1, 101–127].
 Only that here, the resulting artefact, rather than merely a result, is meant to actively convey and compute information.
 Where the translation and computation practice is unknown, however, progress is difficult.

-For the time being, the best we can do is to superpose the left-overs of past methods with our own translational and computational practices, and hope for a heuristic widening of the horizon.
-In the following we briefly address what we have done so far in the direction of a widening: in *modality* (image and sound) on the one hand, and in *temporality* (reading methods), on the other.
+For the time being, perhaps the best we can do is to superpose the left-overs of past methods with our own translational and computational practices, and hope for a heuristic widening of the horizon.
+In the following we briefly address one particular way of such a heuristic: in *modality* (image and sound) on the one hand, and in *temporality* (reading methods), on the other.

 ## Visualisation

-To start with we needed to get a quick understanding of the types of structures present in Quipu, so a simple parser for the data was constructed[] which then converted the data into a form readable by Graphviz[].
-This provided us with schematic representation of the structure, knots and colours.
+To get a first understanding of the types of structures present in Quipu, a simple parser for the data was constructed[] which then converted the data into a form readable by the common command line application Graphviz[].
+This convenient way to automatically layout tree structures provided us with a schematic representation of the structure of the record, with knots and colours.

 ![](figures/UR1138.xls.png)
 UR1138 rendered using Graphviz